 Throughout this guide, I will include links to other posts I have written that will help you get your ecommerce business up and running.

 EcommerceGold is reader supported, meaning that we may earn a commission (at no additional cost to you) from products or services purchased through links on our site.
 Learn More.

-Step 1: Get a Domain Name
+Step 1: Choosing the Right Domain Name

 THE most important step to starting an online store is getting a domain name!
 The reason why it is so important is that it is your online address, the place where your customers are going to visit you.

 Buying a domain name is easy, you just go to a domain registrar, search and buy.
 Simple right?